serokell/blog-posts/existential-vs-universal-quantification/article.md

 You can do it this way because these two constructions – `(exists x. p x) -> q` and `forall x. (p x -> q)` – are equivalent in terms of first-order predicate logic.
 For a theoretical proof of this statement, you can check this [thread](https://stackoverflow.com/questions/10753073/whats-the-theoretical-basis-for-existential-types?rq=1).

-In this article, we'll look at existential quantification in data type and function signatures.
+In this section, we'll look at existential quantification in data type and function signatures.

 ### Existential quantification in data types